Messages

 1

 The char type is an 8-bit integer in the range -128 to +127.
-As a binary value, a two's compliment format is used.
+As a binary value, a two's complement format is used.
 This integer value may be the ASCII code corresponding to the specified character.
 In ASCII or Abbreviated ASCII this comes out as an actual character.

 UChar